A Sorta Fairytale

 "A Sorta Fairytale" is a song written and performed by singer-songwriter Tori Amos.
 It was released as the first single from her 2002 album Scarlet's Walk.
-The song reached number 14 on the Billboard Bubbling Under Hot 100 Singles chart, and number one on the Triple A (adult album alternative) chart.
+The song reached number 14 on the Billboard Bubbling Under Hot 100 Singles chart, and number two on the Triple A (adult album alternative) chart.
 The song has since been featured in episodes of the television shows Nip/Tuck and The L Word.
 There are three commercially released versions of the song: the album version (5:30), the 101 Mix (4:00) and the original single version (4:01).
-It was released as a CD single (UK/Canada) with "Operation Peter Pan" as the B-side, and as a DVD single (US) with the music video, co-starring Adrien Brody.
+It was released as a CD single (UK/Canada) with "Operation Peter Pan" as the B-side (which marked her final B-side to date), and as a DVD single (US) with the music video, co-starring Adrien Brody.

 Song information

 From the promotional CD Scarlet Stories:

 In a 2009 interview, Amos was asked about the meaning of one of the lines: